 - Scholarship for last year undergraduate students [‘Beca collaboració per a estudiants d’últim curs’], Spanish Ministry of Education and Sports, December 2008- March 2009.

 - ERASMUS studentship, Univerzita Karlove v Praze (University of Charles), Prague, Czech Republic, September 2007- February 2008.

-Ramírez-i-Ollé, Meritxell (submitted).
-"Rethorical strategies for scientific authority: a boundary-work analysis of ‘climategate’".
+Ramírez-i-Ollé, Meritxell (2015).
+"Rhetorical strategies for scientific authority: a boundary-work analysis of ‘climategate’", Science as Culture, (forthcoming).

 - 2011.
 MSc by Research with distinction in Science and Technology Studies, University of Edinburgh, Scotland.

 - 2010.
 MSc in Science and Technology Policy and Management, University of Edinburgh, Scotland.

 - 2004-2009.
 B.Sc. in Political Science and Administration, Autonomous University of Barcelona, Catalonia.